malmental/S5_API_REST/README.md

 ### 7. Seed the database (optional)

-Populate the database with sample data for testing:
+Seed the database with sample data for testing:

 ```bash
 php artisan db:seed